Educational and Community Services

 Human Development Center

 The Human Development Center (HDC) is an interprofessional program that works with individuals and families from western Wisconsin.
-Under the direct supervision of faculty supervisors, student clinicians from Communication Sciences and Disorders, Reading Education, Psychology, Special Education, and Social Work provide assessment, intervention, and consultation services to children, adolescents, young adults, and families referred from the community.
+Under the direct supervision of faculty supervisors, student clinicians from Speech-Language Pathology, Education and Learning, Nursing, Psychology, Special Education, and Family Assessment provide evaluation, intervention, and consultation services to children, adolescents, young adults, and families referred from the community.
 The HDC also sponsors research programs involving academic assessment and intervention, behavioral health, and child and school psychology.
 The HDC is located on the first floor of the Human Sciences and Services building.

 Psychological Services Center